Tips and tricks Best practice guides, FAQ & more

 Site Reliability Engineering (SRE) is a term that has gained a lot of traction in recent years.
 Learn what it is, how it’s different from DevOps, and how you can use it as a part of your software development strategy.

-In this blog post, we’ll take a look at SRE and DevOps, and the similarities and differences between the two.
+In this blog post, we’ll take a look at Site Reliability Engineering vs DevOps, and the similarities and differences between the two.

 If you’re interested in learning what it takes to implement SRE, join our webinar on this topic and learn how Credit Suisse have transitioned towards an SRE culture by accelerating automation and empowering people with self-service tools.